 How to Fix Social Security

-Many of today’s younger generation, the so called “25 year olds”, are honestly concerned that Social Security won’t be there for them when they retire.
+Many of todayís younger generation, the so called "25 year olds", are honestly concerned that Social Security wonít be there for them when they retire.
 Others call the system a Ponzi scheme.
 And, because of the ever increasing level of disability fraud, many are beginning to see the system as another form of government welfare.

 The system is indeed broken, but it can be fixed, and fixed permanently.
 This website was designed to point out the benefits of the social security system and also the problems that it is currently experiencing.
-We will take you through a simple step-by-step solution that will insure that the system will not only be there for your children, but also their grandchildren.
+We will talk about a simple change to the system that would insure that its benefits will not only be there for you and your children, but also their grandchildren.

 This website was not created to discuss the problems with the 1.45% Medicare tax, which is a completely separate issue.
 We are going to concentrate on the 6.2% collected for OASDI, the payroll tax.
 This tax goes into a trust fund and is then paid out in two parts: Old Age and Survivor Insurance benefits (OASI) and Disability Insurance benefits (DI), and there are problems with each side of the payout picture.

 As with Medicare, this website was not created to discuss the problems with Social Security Disability, but the problem is so critical that we will devote the next two paragraphs to it; the first to define the problem, and the second to suggest a simple first step to fixing it.